cncf/mentoring/students/README.md

 A college student can work on a research topic for their own thesis that involves the implementation, or a test drive of cloud native technologies that solve real life problems, or shows different use cases for cloud native technologies.

 ### Class projects
-A Professor can design a project that resolves a real work problem and show how to uses cloud native technologies, the professor can explore ideas as:
+A Professor can design a project that solves a real work problem and show how to uses cloud native technologies, the professor can explore ideas such as:
 - Test new features for an specific CNCF project
 - Implement a solution that solves a real life problem
 - Develop new features for a CNCF project
- At the end the best projects of the class can be presented to CNCF projects or into CNCF Community Groups.
-In addition these projects develop skills in order that a student can apply to the Google Summer of Code.
+ At the end, the best projects of the class can be presented to CNCF projects or into CNCF Community Groups.
+In addition, these projects develop skills that student need to apply to the Google Summer of Code.

 ### Speakers and other contributions
 This initiative should not be only focused on coding.
 Could be speakers or social media contributors in the same way like the CNCF Ambassador Program https://github.com/cncf/ambassadors.